Pyxus/fray/docs/getting_started/mod_state/index.md

 ## Introduction

-The state management module includes a hierarchical combat state machine for managing the state of combatants in your game, as well as a general-purpose state machine for capturing more general state flows.
-State management is an essential part of designing complex game  mehchanics as it helps define different states a game entity can be in and what actions can be performed in those states.
-In regards to fighting games that means defining what buttons transition into what attacks, and what attcks are available during any state.
+The state management module includes two hierarchical state machines: a combat state machine intended for combatants which has built-in support for buffered input transitions, and a general-purpose state machine for capturing more general state flows.
+State management is an essential part of designing complex game mechanics, as it helps define the different states that a game entity can be in and the actions that can be performed in those states.
+For fighting games, this means defining which buttons transition into which attacks and what attacks are available during any given state.

 ## Using the CombatStateMachine